-Rather than finding fault, laying blame and criticizing, it was her responsibility to discover a new way to lead Joshua that engaged, inspired, and energized him.
+Rather than finding fault, laying blame and criticizing, it was her responsibility to discover a new way to lead Joshua.
+A way that engaged, inspired, and energized him.

-I invited Jody to pretend that tomorrow was her very first time to meet Joshua, and that the only knowledge she had of him was what I had given her.
-She promised that, that evening she would visualize seeing Joshua as a valuable team member, who contributed positively to the team's success.
+I invited Jody to pretend that tomorrow was her very first time to meet Joshua.
+That the only knowledge she had of him was what I had given her.
+She promised that, that evening she would visualize seeing Joshua as a valuable team member.
+One who contributed to the team's success.

-About a fortnight after Jody started to give attention to the good things Joshua did, they were at the point where trust had begun to be re-built and a degree of acceptance, and willingness to communicate, at a 'real' level had unfolded.
+About a fortnight after Jody started to give attention to the good things Joshua did.
+They were at the point where trust had begun to be re-built.
+A degree of acceptance, and willingness to communicate, at a 'real' level had unfolded.
 It was at this point that they were able to discuss what had happened, and agree how they would treat each other in the future.

-Within the space of a month the relationship was completely turned around.
+Within the space of a month, the relationship was turned around.

-When Jody had been giving her full attention to all that Joshua did poorly, the ONLY things she noticed were the things that aggravated her and convinced her that he was someone of little worth to her team.
+When Jody had been giving her full attention to all that Joshua did poorly, the ONLY things she noticed were the things that aggravated her.
+This focus convinced her that he was someone of little worth to her team.
 And, as per the law of attraction, what she focused on was what she attracted.

-When Jody focused on looking for the good in Joshua, being supportive, encouraging - in other words improving her leadership/influencing behaviors - then like magic, Joshua became the type of team member she welcomed.
+When Jody focused on looking for the good in Joshua, and being a supportive, encouraging leader - then like magic, Joshua became the type of team member she wanted.

 Will this always work?
 No, not always.
-Sometimes, no matter how good you are as a leader and where you focus, the other person remains a true challenge.
+Sometimes, no matter how good you are as a leader and where you focus, the other person remains a real challenge.

-More often than not though, when you focus on the good and reinforce it, you create some immediate shifts.
+More often than not though, when you focus on the good and reinforce it, you create some quick shifts.
 Depending on your history, the person may initially not trust you, or your efforts.
-So do make sure please, that this comes from an exceptionally sincere place or you will end up with egg on your face!
+So do make sure please, that this comes from a genuine place or you will end up with egg on your face!

-- When people feel approved of, it gives them a feeling of safety.
-When people feel safe it is easier for you to talk about any areas of concern you may have.
-Think of someone you know who you feel safe with - I bet that person could give you some 'tough love', and you would be okay with that.
-Contrast it with someone you don't feel safe with - if they were to point out a flaw in your behavior or capability - how might you feel/respond?
+Secondly, when people feel approved of, it makes them feel safe.
+When people feel safe, it is easier for you to talk about any areas of concern you may have.
+Think of someone you know whom you feel safe with.
+I bet that person could give you some 'tough love', and you would be okay with that.
+Contrast it with someone you don't feel safe with.
+If they were to point out a flaw in your behavior or capability - how might you feel/respond?

 So, who is your challenging person?
-Who do you need to turn around?
+Whom do you need to turn around?

 Whether it's someone at work, your partner, your kids or the next door neighbor - how can you change what you focus on, to get different results?
 What do you need to do differently?